-Queuing calls benefit businesses because it allows them to adequately provide calls to staff without sacrificing availability to callers.
+Queuing calls benefit businesses because it allows them to adequately provide call routing to staff without sacrificing availability to callers.

 This way, the customer can confirm if self-service will solve their issue.
 They can also make sure they arrive at the right department after waiting on hold momentarily.

 With call parking, a phone call on hold so any other agent in the call center can pick it up.
 It is often considered a last resort when an agent is not sure who to transfer the call to.
 It is also a fast way to ensure that clients calling from new numbers reach familiar agents.
 Agents can place a call back into the queue safely without dropping the call.